PipeWire/wireplumber/docs/rst/testing.rst

 .. code:: console

-   $ wpctl status  # find the target endpoint id
+   $ wpctl status  # find the target device node id
-   $ wpctl inspect <endpoint_id>  # find the node.id
+   $ wpctl inspect <node_id>  # find the node.id
    $ PIPEWIRE_NODE=<node_id> pw-jack jack_simple_client

 .. note::

-   The JACK layer is not controlled by the session manager, it creates its own links; which is why it is required to specify a node id (endpoint id will not work)
+   The JACK layer is not controlled by the session manager, it creates its own links; which is why it is required to specify a node id.

 Device Reservation
 ------------------